WickedFlame/Polaroider/docs/api.md

 ```
 Polaroider automaticaly saves the Snapshots to the folder _Snapshots.
 Snapshotfiles are named after the class and the method that the snapshot was taken in.

 Snapshots can be created of any object.
-When snapshotting objects, the objects internals are mapped by property and value.
+The objects internals are mapped to the snapshot by property and value.
-Inside the snapshot hirarchie is displayed by indentation
+Inside the snapshot, hirarchie is displayed by indentation
 ```csharp
 var obj = new {
     id = 1,